Streamlinelv/cartbounty/README.md

 ### How to enable email notifications about abandoned carts?

 This version does all the hard work of collecting the data and presenting it to you, it is simple and efficient.
 You will have to manually check newly abandoned carts.
-If you would like to receive automated email notifications, please visit our Pro [WooCommerce save abandoned carts](http://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "WooCommerce save abandoned carts") plugin version.
+If you would like to receive automated email notifications and automate abandoned cart recovery using MailChimp or ActiveCampaign, please visit our Pro [WooCommerce save abandoned carts](https://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "WooCommerce save abandoned carts") plugin version.

 ### How to send automated abandoned cart recovery emails?

 The free version of our plugin allows collecting abandoned carts and you will be able to get in touch with your visitors manually.
-If you would like to [send your visitors automated abandoned cart recovery emails](http://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "send your visitors automated abandoned cart recovery emails") please take a look at our Pro version.
+If you would like to [send your visitors automated abandoned cart recovery emails via MailChimp or ActiveCampaign](https://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "send your visitors automated abandoned cart recovery emails") please take a look at our Pro version.

+[MailChimp](https://mailchimp.com) offers a forever Free plan that you can use to send abandoned cart recovery emails.
+And [ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC)* offers exceptional ways to automate your abandoned carts using If/Else statements to create different actions and triggers when to send out emails.

 ### How does the Exit Intent Technology work?